jsoref/chromium.src/docs/security/faq.md

 computer/phone/watch/et c., or over their experience with it.
-We would therefore like to have some basis to believe the origin meets a minimum bar for security, that the sensitive information is transported over the Internet in an authetnicated and confidential way, and that users can make meaningful choices to trust or not trust a web origin.
+We would therefore like to have some basis to believe the origin meets a minimum bar for security, that the sensitive information is transported over the Internet in an authenticated and confidential way, and that users can make meaningful choices to trust or not trust a web origin.

 Note that the reason we require secure origins for WebCrypto is slightly